-Data to Insight is not a software supplier in the traditional sense - we're led by Local Authorities (LAs) and funded by national and local government partnerships, and we're here to help LA colleagues get work done and share it with each other.
+Data to Insight isn't a software supplier or consultancy - we're led by local authorities and funded by national and local government partnerships.
+We're here to help LA colleagues get work done and share it with each other.
 The best thing about Data to Insight is the community of analysts who are doing and sharing great work through this network.

 "I just want the tools"